Pradumnasaraf/DevOps/docs/terraform/commands.md

 4. Terraform Validate

-We can run this command before applying the changes to check whether the configuration is syntactically valid and internally consistent.
+We can run this command before applying changes to check whether the configuration is syntactically valid and internally consistent.

 ```bash
 terraform validate
 ```

-It will print the exact in the console if there is any error in the configuration file.
+If there is an error, Terraform prints the details in the console.

 5. Terraform Format